Conditions of entry

 • Entries representing partnerships between individuals will be accepted as one entry and on the understanding that each partner’s contribution is deemed equal.

-• Artists pre-selected for the Sunshine Coast Art Prize will allow their works to be reproduced by print and electronic media in the advertising and promotion of the exhibition and for the exhibition catalogue.
+• Artists pre-selected for the Sunshine Coast National Art Prize will allow their works to be reproduced (in full or cropped) by print and electronic media in the advertising and promotion of the exhibition and for the exhibition catalogue.

 • If the work is selected as the winner of the prize, the artist must be able to transfer full title of the work to Sunshine Coast Council.